vishvanath45/vishvanath45.github.io/index.md

 > This I have seen in life—those who are overcautious about themselves fall into dangers at every step; those who are afraid of losing honour and respect, get only disgrace; and those who are always afraid of loss, always lose.

+### _Books I frequently read_

+> “I would rather read the best hundred books over and over again until I absorb them rather than read every single book out there” - [@naval](https://twitter.com/naval)

+- The Richest Man in Babylon
+- The Lessons of History
+- Gita
+- Autobiography of a Yogi
+would love to tell you more in person. :)

 ### _Contact_
-I ~~am doing~~ completed Internship at [Precog, IIITD](http://precog.iiitd.edu.in/).
+~~I am doing completed Internship at [Precog, IIITD](http://precog.iiitd.edu.in/).~~
-Now, I spend most of my time in my room at Hall 5, NITDGP.
+~~Now, I spend most of my time in my room at Hall 5, NITDGP.~~
+If you happen to be in Banglore, I would love to have a conversation with you. :D
 You can recommend me a book to read or a song to listen @ visitdutt[a@t]gmail[dot]com